MicrosoftDocs/Advertising/advertising/bingads-13/guides/authentication-oauth-get-tokens.md

 ---
 # Get access and refresh tokens

+## Get access and refresh tokens for Entra ID

 [!INCLUDE[request-header](./includes/mfa-required.md)]

 Once a user has granted consent for you to manage their Microsoft Advertising account, you can redeem the authorization ``code`` for an access token.